ckan/ckan/doc/oranization_group_auth.rst

   group.
 * **Organization admins** can edit the organization's metadata (name, description, etc.)
-* **Group admins** can edit the group's metadata (name, description, etc.)
+* **Group admins** and **Sysadmins** can edit the group's metadata (name, description, etc.) sensible.**
-  **Q: Can sysadmins edit organization and group metadata?
-Yes seems sensible.**
 * **Developers** can provide custom forms for groups and organizations, for example to add custom metadata fields to groups or organizations.

-**Q: What about viewing the users who are members of a group or organization, and their roles?
-Who can see this list, besides sysadmins?
-Anyone?
-The organization or group's editors?
-The organization or group's admins?**

-User stories from Ross' Google Doc:
-**Q: Do we want to implement these?**

-* Receive a notification when I've been added to or removed from a group or organization or my role changes.

-* Organization or group editors or admin can leave the organization or group.

-* Organization and group admins (and also editors?) get notifications when a dataset is added to (or removed from) their organization or group

-* Organization and group admins (and also editors?) get notifications when a user joins or leaves their group or organization
+* **Anyone** can see which users are members of groups.
+* **Sysadmins** should decide if members of organizations should be visible to the public globally throughout the site.
+If they are not visible to the public only syadmins and orgainization admins should be able to see the members of the organization.

 User Stories that apply to Organizations Only
 `````````````````````````````````````````````

 * **Organization admins and editors** can see an organization's private
   datasets.
-  **Q: Do they see them mixed in with the list of public datasets?
-Or in a
-  separate list maybe on a separate page?
-If in one list, is there some visual
-  difference to show which datasets are private?**
+They should be able to see them in thier organazations search results
+  and have a facet of public/private so they can filter by them.
 * **Organization admins and editors** can create new datasets that belong to
   the organization, and choose whether they are public or private.
 * **Organization admins and editors** can edit all datasets belonging to the